Béatrice Edwige

-Béatrice Edwige (born 3 October 1988) is a French handball player for Ikast Håndbold and formerly the French national team.
+Béatrice Edwige (born 3 October 1988) is a French handball player, who previously played for Ikast Håndbold and the French national team.

 Career

 Edwige was born in Paris and grew up in French Guiana.
 She moved back to France when she was eleven.
 Here she played for HBC Celles-sur-Belle from 2004 to 2009.
 She then joined 1. division side Cercle Dijon Bourgogne.
 When the team was relegated in 2013, she stayed at the club despite an active release clause.

-In the summer of 2014 she joined OGC Nice Côte d'Azur Handball.
-Here she played for 2 years before joining Metz Handball.
+In the summer of 2014 she joined OGC Nice Côte d'Azur Handball, where she played for 2 years before joining Metz Handball.
 Here she won the French Championship in 2017, 2018 and 2019 and the French Cup in 2017 nd 2019.

 In 2019 she joined Hungarian side Győri ETO KC.
 Here she won the Hungarian Cup in 2021.
 Afterwards she joined Russian side Rostov-Don.
 Already in February in her first season she left Rostov-Don due to the Russian invasion of Ukraine, and moved back to Hungary.
 Here she joined Ferencvárosi TC on loan, where she once again won the Hungarian Cup.
 After the season she joined Ferencváros on a permanent basis.

 In the 2022-23 season she won the Hungarian Cup for a third time, although Edwige was out with a cruciate ligament tear from the end of 2022 and the rest of the season.
-After her combcke she won the Hungarian Championship in 2024 and the Hungarian Cup in 2024 and 2025.
+After her comeback she won the Hungarian Championship in 2024 and the Hungarian Cup in 2024 and 2025.

 In September 2025 she joined Danish side Ikast Håndbold.

 National team

 Edwige made her debut for the French national team in a qualification game for the 2013 World Championship.

 Her first major international tournament was the 2015 World Women's Handball Championship in Denmark.

 At the 2016 Olympics she won silver medals, losing to Russia in the final.
 Later the same year, she won bronze medals at the 2016 European Championship.
 At this occasion she was part of the tournament all star team as the best defender.

 At the 2017 World Championship she won her first title with France.
 A year later she won the 2018 European Championship on home soil.
-This was the first time France one the tournament.
+This was the first time France won the tournament.
 She scored 38 goals during the tournament.

 At the 2020 European Championship she was part of the French team that won silver medals, losing to Norway in the final.
 She scored 2 goals during the tournament.

 At the 2021 Olympics she was part of the French team that won Gold medals, the first for France.
 Edwige scored 4 goals during the tournament.
 Later the same year she won silver medals at the 2021 World Championship, once again losing to Norway in the final.